jdriscoll/jdriscoll.github.com/blog/_posts/2013-01-12-working-with-autolayout.markdown

 ---
 layout: post
 published: true
-title: Working With Auto Layout
+title: Working With Auto Layout on iOS
 excerpt: After spending the last few months working on a new app using Cocoa Auto Layout for iOS I thought I'd share some things I learned along the way.
 ---